qphonon/theory-for-small-displacement/_sources/displacement.md

 Now we present a method
-that will systematically deduce the displacement directions directly in the \emph{Cartesian coordinates} for a forward difference scheme with the aim of maintaining a largest possible magnitude for the determinant of $d^i$ and a minimum number of independent displacements.
+that will systematically deduce the displacement directions directly in the Cartesian coordinates for a forward difference scheme with the aim of maintaining a largest possible magnitude for the determinant of $d^i$ and a minimum number of independent displacements.